rust-lang/rust/src/doc/rustc-dev-guide/src/return-position-impl-trait-in-trait.md

 lifetimes into new lifetime parameters local to the opaque.
 The main reason we do this is because RPITs need to be able to "reify"[^1] any captured late-bound arguments, or make them into early-bound ones.
-This is so they can be used as substs for the opaque, and later to instantiate hidden types.
+This is so they can be used as generic args for the opaque, and later to instantiate hidden types.
 Since we don't know which lifetimes are early- or late-bound during AST lowering, we just do this for all lifetimes.